-- 1. Students who complete this program will be equipped and able to: - 2.
-Demonstrate a basic knowledge of the Bible. - 3.
-Exhibit a fundamental understanding of Christian doctrine. - 4.
-Demonstrate knowledge of church history and current administrative principles and practices. - 5.
-Exhibit a biblical worldview. - 6.
-Demonstrate proper use of the basic tools of written communication and computer technology.
+Students who complete this program will be equipped and able to:

+- 1. Demonstrate a basic knowledge of the Bible. - 2.
+Exhibit a fundamental understanding of Christian doctrine. - 3.
+Demonstrate a thorough understanding of spiritual formation and discipleship. - 4.
+Exhibit a biblical worldview.